llohnny/origin/DEVELOPMENT.md

 3. Deploy contracts (optional)

 By default the DApp will start its own Ethereum blockchain using Ganache.
-Because it is a fresh network you'll need to deploy some contracts and create some sample listings using the `admin` tool.
+Because it is a fresh network, you'll need to deploy some contracts and create some sample listings using the `admin` tool.
 This can be done by running:

 ```
 cd dapps/admin && npm start